Skip to main content

 You can encrypt a client secret in a 3-tier setup, where IAM is used in the Universal GUI.
 See Encrypt a secret for more information.

-9. If necessary, navigate to the tabs Allowed login redirects and Allowed logout redirects to add one or more URI redirects for logging in or out.
-This is a whitelist of URLs that the client can redirect back to after the access token request.
+9. If necessary, go to the tabs Allowed login redirects and Allowed logout redirects to add one or more URI redirects for logging in or out.
+These are whitelists of URLs to which the client can redirect after the access token request.

-10. If consent is required, navigate to the tab Default resource translation, and add translations for each supported language for:
+10. If consent is required, go to the tab Default resource translation, and add translations for each supported language for:

 • Profile consent - Does the user allow the client application access to their required personal information?